wendyverdonk93/docs/content/payment-methods/banks/bancontact/refund-bancontact.md

 >_A refund will only be processed if your balance on your MultiSafepay Control is sufficient_.

-In the event of a failed Bancontact refund, please email our Support Team at <support@multisafepay.com> to assist you.
+In the event of a failed Bancontact refund, email our Support Team at <support@multisafepay.com> to assist you.